charlieringer/SpotTheBotWorkshop/readme.md

 - `--data`: A .csv containing the player logs

 ## Dependencies
-This workshop relies on the packages found in `requirements.txt`.
+This workshop used Python 3 and relies on the packages found in `requirements.txt`.
 This can be installed with the command `pip install -r requirements.txt`.

 ## Notes
 More infomation about GVGAI can be found at: http://www.gvgai.net